Faith-Based and Community Organizations Can Help End Trafficking

 Many cities and counties across the U.S. have multi-disciplinary task forces or coalitions that need faith-based and community organizations to provide their particular expertise to strengthen efforts to combat local trafficking.
 Email the Hotline for information on local groups or check out DOJ’s Services & Task Force Map.

-Enroll as a Trafficking Victims Assistance Program sub-grantee
+Enroll as a Trafficking Victim Assistance Program sub-grantee

 In FY 17, a national network of HHS-funded grantees provided direct assistance to more than 1,500 victims of human trafficking and their families.
 Local organizations assisting foreign national victims of trafficking can enroll as a sub-recipient to one of the grantees anywhere in the country.
 Funding will enable service providers to support survivors of trafficking, including short- and long-term housing, substance use, mental health counseling, education, job training, legal advocacy, or financial counseling.
 Email OTIP for more information.